-This guide will help you cope with every aspect of the PI cognitive assessment.
+This guide will help you cope with every aspect of the PI cognitive assessment in 2020.

 Tip 1: Know the 9 Question Types

 There are 9 question types on the PI cognitive assessment, and you better familiarize yourself with each one of them if you want to do well on the test.
 It’s not necessarily about mastering each question type; It’s more about knowing what you’re good at and what makes you waste too much time.
 Identifying your strengths and weaknesses at this step will help you perform better on the test, as you’ll be able to make quick decisions on whether to skip a certain question or not.
 You can approach this preparation step in a more “relaxed” manner, i.e. without timing yourself yet.
 I recommend that you see how well you fare with each question type by practicing sample questions.
 I’ve listed some great resources below.